Research Large Project Grant

 THE FINANCIAL AWARD

 The SAEMF Research Large Project Grant will provide a total of up to $150,000 over two years (up to $75,000 each year) as support for the awardee.
 Detailed budgets will be required.
 Funds may be used for salary or for research costs, but no administrative costs (secretarial support, laboratory space, etc.) will be permitted.
+Research Coordinator(s) are an allowable expense if they are a direct cost of the project.
 A portion of the award is expected to cover faculty salary, and the proportion of support is expected to be commensurate with the time required to conduct the study.
 A detailed timeline must be included in the proposal, and time to cover faculty effort in writing a grant proposal for subsequent funding is a permissible use of funds.
-Funds for the second training year will be made available to the host institution only upon submission of a progress report that is judged by the SAEM Grants Committee to demonstrate satisfactory accomplishment in the first year of the award period.
-Failure to meet the award guidelines or inability of the candidate to complete the term of the award shall result in the return of residual funds to SAEMF.
-If unused funds exist at the completion of the project, all remaining funds revert to SAEMF.
-Failure to meet the award guidelines or inability of the candidate to complete the term of the award shall result in the return of residual funds to SAEMF.

 DURATION OF THE AWARD

-GRANT REVIEW PROCESSThe SAEM Grants Committee is responsible for reviewing grant applications for this award, and will make recommendations to the SAEMF Board of Trustees regarding candidate award recipients.
+The SAEM Grants Committee is responsible for reviewing grant applications for this award and will make recommendations to the SAEMF Board of Trustees regarding candidate award recipients.
 The committee uses a scoring system to judge and compare applications that considers the qualifications of the applicant and mentor, the research proposal, the training proposal, and the host institution.
 The committee judges applications with the goal of choosing awardees with the highest likelihood of becoming highly productive research-oriented academic emergency physicians.
-A Research Large Project Grant will be awarded only if the committee and the SAEMF deems that an applicant worthy of receiving the award can be selected.
+A Large Project Grant will be awarded only if the committee and the SAEMF deem that an applicant worthy of receiving the award can be selected.
 Successful and unsuccessful applications meeting eligibility requirements will receive both scores and comments provided by the reviewers for the purposes of improving applications for subsequent submissions.

 Please contact firstname.lastname@example.org with any questions.